maritime-labs/calypso-anemometer/README.rst

 Other projects
 **************

+- `AocpnUltrasonicLink`_ is an Android app for linking Calypso Ultrasonic wind data to OpenCPN, written in Java.

+- `BLE_Wind`_ is an Arduino firmware for reading data from a Calypso anemometer, written in C++.

+- `CalypsoUltrasonicAPI`_ is a library for the Calypso Ultrasonic Anemometer, written in Visual Basic .NET and Java, (also) for Android.

 - `signalk-calypso-ultrasonic`_ is a Signal K server plugin for the Calypso Ultrasonic wireless anemometer, written in JavaScript.

-- `CalypsoUltrasonicAPI`_ is a library for the Calypso Ultrasonic Anemometer, written in Visual Basic .NET and Java, (also) for Android.
+- `ultrasonic-ble-react`_ is a React native test app for the Calypso UltraSonic wind sensor, written in JavaScript.

 ***************